How Is Snoring Related to Sleep Apnea?

 Obstruction of the airflow from the mouth or nose to the lungs causes the sound we call snoring.
 The vibration of the tissues of the airway creates this noise.
 People do not like to talk about their snoring habits.
 Many are too embarrassed to seek treatment because of its social stigma.

 Snorers often prefer to buy over-the-counter remedies than to request the assistance of a healthcare professional.
 While this may work for some people, there are many cases when snoring is a symptom of a serious health issue.
 Online remedies to curb snoring may do snorers more harm than good.

 What Is Obstructive Sleep Apnea (OSA) and How Is It Related to Snoring?

 People who suffer from sleep apnea experience very shallow breathing or repeated interruptions in breathing while sleeping.
-One of the signs of sleep apnea includes disrupted breathing that can occur hundreds of times per night.
+One of the signs of sleep apnea includes disrupted breathing which can occur hundreds of times per night.
 Obstructed breathing causes the body to attempt to provide better airflow by tensing the throat muscles.
 This tensing creates snoring.

 Those who suffer from sleep apnea do not complete the regular rejuvenating sleep cycles.
 Instead, breathing stops in mid-cycle for about ten seconds for up to 60 or more times in one hour.
 As a result, the brain and the body are oxygen starved.
-Oxygen deprivation creates the conditions for other chronic or fatal diseases.
+Oxygen deprivation creates conditions for other chronic or fatal diseases.